-The "Power" pencil is a step-up kit, with similar features to a Slimline Pro It has a click mechanism instead of a twist.
-It uses an 8mm tube and a standard pencil mechanism.
+The "Power" pencil is a step-up kit, with similar features to a Slimline Pro.
+It has a click mechanism instead of a twist.
+It uses two 8mm tubes, both 2" long, and a standard pencil mechanism.
 It has a heavier feel compared to a Slimline pen.
 Being a larger pencil, it is more surface area to show off a nice pen blank.
 The Power Pencil uses a 2.0mm lead mechanism for a heavy, broad line.